 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Due to the carrots included in the mix, this Spicy Lime Coleslaw would be for phase 2 or 3 of the South Beach Diet, and you may want to omit the carrots if you’re wanting to keep the carbs as low as possible.
-South Beach Recommends light mayo, but take your choice on that!
+Due to the carrots included in the mix, Spicy Lime Coleslaw would be for phase 2 or 3 of the original South Beach Diet, and you may want to omit the carrots if you’re wanting to keep the carbs as low as possible.
+South Beach Recommends light mayo, but other low-carb plans will prefer full-fat mayo!